The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 \ignore{ However, latency distributions for hit and miss cases might still overlap, making classifier of simple thresholds ineffective.
 Based on the experimental conditions outlined in \autoref{sec:eval}, we present latency distributions for cases where the shared-prefix token count differs by one or two, corresponding to cache hits and misses, with 1,000 tests per sample.
 The \autoref{fig:distribution} shows that single-token hits and misses are indistinguishable without special handling, while two-tokens differences, though overlapping, can be distinguished. }

-\para{Characterizing the leakage} We began by examining the timing difference between a cache hit and a miss for a single token, comparing multiple model sizes.
-Specifically, we tested SGLang v0.3.0~\cite{sglang-github}, which organizes KV cache blocks in a radix tree to facilitate efficient prefix matching and reuse.
-Two models were evaluated: \path{Llama-3.1-8B-Instruct}~\cite{base_model} and \path{Llama-3.1-70B-Instruct-GPTQ-INT4}~\cite{victim_model}.
-System prompts of varying lengths were derived from the \path{gabrielchua/system-prompt-leakage}~\cite{systemprompt-huggingface} dataset on Hugging Face.
-We measured TTFTs using 15-token prompts where only the last token differed, resulting in a shared-prefix length differing by exactly one—signifying cache hits versus misses—across 4,000 runs. \autoref{fig:distribution} illustrates the resulting time distributions, revealing a pronounced distinction between hit and miss scenarios for both models.
+\para{Characterizing the leakage} We began by examining the timing difference between a cache hit and a miss for a single token across different model sizes.
+Specifically, we tested SGLang v0.3.0, which uses a radix tree to manage KV cache blocks for efficient prefix matching.
+Two models were evaluated: \path{Llama-3.1-8B-Instruct} and \path{Llama-3.1-70B-Instruct-GPTQ-INT4}.
+System prompts were derived from the \path{gabrielchua/system-prompt-leakage}~\cite{systemprompt-huggingface} dataset.
+Using 15-token prompts differing only in the last token—ensuring a shared-prefix difference of exactly one—we collected TTFT measurements over 4,000 runs. \autoref{fig:distribution} illustrates the resulting time distributions, revealing a pronounced distinction between hit and miss scenarios for both models.

-Based on these observations, a straightforward classifier can be built to categorize the last token in the prompt as a hit if its latency is below a predefined threshold.
-However, as prompts grow longer, the latency also tends to rise due to increased computational demands, necessitating a distinct length-dependent threshold for each prompt length.
-To overcome this limitation, we measured the relative latency difference between hit and miss cases for last tokens across prompts of varying lengths (1–200 tokens).
-Our findings reveal that this difference is stable, independent of prompt length, and significantly larger than the variance within miss cases.
-This stability allows us to use a classifier with a single threshold instead of separate classifiers for different lengths, ensuring reliable hit detection.
+Based on these observations, a simple classifier can be built to categorize the last token in the prompt as a hit if its latency is below a predefined threshold.
+However, as prompts grow longer, the latency also tends to rise due to increased computational demands, necessitating different thresholds for each prompt length.
+To address this, instead of the absolute latency, we measured the relative latency difference between hit and miss cases for last tokens across prompts of varying lengths (1–200 tokens).
+Our findings reveal that even though the absolute latency varies, this difference remains stable across prompt length, and significantly larger than the variance within miss cases, enabling a single unified threshold for reliable hit detection.

 \ignore{ To assess the impact of the shared prefix token length on the response latency, we generated five groups of prompts of the same length as $T$, and the groups were denoted as $T_0$, $T_1$, $T_2$, $T_4$,and $T_8$, which shared exactly the initial $k$ tokens with $T$ for $k = 0, 1, 2, 4,$ and $8$, by replacing the $(k+1)$-th token with different tokens in each group.
 Each group consisted of 2000 prompts, and TTFT was measured for each prompt immediately after $T$ was processed and cached by the LLM.
 Prompts from $T_0$ (no shared prefix with $T$) were labeled as $0$, while those from groups with shared prefixes (lengths $1, 2, 4, 8$) were labeled as $1$.